Large-Scale Magnetic-Field Generation by Randomly Forced Shearing Waves: Abstract

 \section{Abstract}

-A rigorous theory for the generation of a large-scale magnetic field by random nonhelically forced motions of a conducting fluid combined with a linear shear is presented in the analytically tractable limit of $\Rm\ll\Re\ll1$.
-This is a minimal proof-of-concept calculation aiming to put the shear dynamo, a new effect recently reported in a number of numerical experiments, on a firm physical and analytical footing.
+A rigorous theory for the generation of a large-scale magnetic field by random non-helically forced motions of a conducting fluid combined with a linear shear is presented in the analytically tractable limit of low $\Rm$ and weak shear.
+The dynamo is kinematic and due to fluctuations in the net (volume-averaged) electromotive force.
+This is a minimal proof-of-concept quasilinear calculation aiming to put the shear dynamo, a new effect recently found in numerical experiments, on a firm theoretical footing.
 Numerically observed scalings of the wavenumber and growth rate of the fastest growing mode, previously not understood, are derived analytically.
-The simplicity of the model suggests that shear dynamo may be a generic property of shear flows --- with ubiquitous relevance to astrophysical systems.
+The simplicity of the model suggests that shear dynamo action may be a generic property of sheared magnetohydrodynamic turbulence.